RIOT-OS/RIOT/pkg/PORTING.md

  the patch and how to build the package as a RIOT module.
  A rough template for several methods of acquiring a package is provided in Makefile.git, Makefile.http, and Makefile.svn

+### Creating a patch with git

+Assuming your upstream application resides in a git repository, you can create the patch files as follows:
+ * checkout the targeted version of the upstream application
+ * conduct necessary changes (e.g. edit, add, or remove some files)
+ * commit your changes using `git commit`
+ * create the patch files using `git format-patch -n HEAD~N` where `N` is the number of commits you did
+ * move the resulting patch files to the corresponding subfolder of pkg